lowRISC/opentitan/hw/ip/aes/doc/index.md

 This document specifies the AES hardware IP functionality.
 [Advanced Encryption Standard (AES)](https://www.nist.gov/publications/advanced-encryption-standard-aes) is the primary symmetric encryption and decryption mechanism used in OpenTitan protocols.
-The AES unit is a cryptographic accelerator that accepts requests from the processor to encrypt or decrypt 16B blocks of data.
+The AES unit is a cryptographic accelerator that accepts requests from the processor to encrypt or decrypt 16 byte blocks of data.
 It is attached to the chip interconnect bus as a peripheral module and conforms to the [Comportable guideline for peripheral functionality.]({{< relref "doc/rm/comportability_specification" >}})
-See that document for integration overview within the broader top level system.

 ## Features